Weak first-order phase transitions in the frustrated square lattice J1-J2 classical Ising model: Discussion

-Finally, an approach different to the one used here for numerically detecting weak first-order phase transitions in spin lattices was recently shown to work well \cite{d2021diagnosing}.
-It is important for future work to use that approach to check the results that we have presented here as far as possible.
+Finally, Ref. \cite{d2023diagnosing} showed good results for numerically detecting weak first-order phase transitions in other models with a different approach than the one used here.
+Future work may be able to use that approach as an independent check of the results that we have presented here.